sclarkstone/Milestone4/README.md

     * Accessibility - Buttons do not have an accessible name - add name text to the search button.
     * Accessibility - Heading elements are not in a sequentially-descending order - removed the un used h4 around the homepage button.
     * Best Practices - Includes front-end JavaScript libraries with known security vulnerabilities - updated jquery CDN from version 3.4.1 to 3.6.0
+    * Accessibility - Background and foreground colors do not have a sufficient contrast ratio. amended the card template to have a darker background so the ahref text is compliant.

 * JSHint was used to to detect errors and potential problems in your JavaScript code.
 * Python -  using [pep8online](http://pep8online.com/) - app.py